 The Company recognizes all of the assets acquired, liabilities assumed, contractual contingencies, and contingent consideration at their fair value on the acquisition date.
 Acquisition-related costs are recognized separately from the acquisition and expensed as incurred.
 Generally, restructuring costs incurred in periods subsequent to the acquisition date are expensed when incurred.
 Subsequent changes to the purchase price (i.e., working capital adjustments) or other fair value adjustments determined during the measurement period are recorded as an adjustment to goodwill, with the exception of contingent consideration, which is expensed in the period it is modified.
 All subsequent changes to a valuation allowance or uncertain tax position that relate to the acquisition date are recognized as an adjustment period and as a result of facts and circumstances that existed at the acquisition date are recognized as an adjustment to goodwill.
-All other changes in valuation allowances are recognized as a reduction or increase to income tax expense or as a direct adjustment to additional paid-in capital as required.
+All other changes in valuation allowances are recognized as a reduction or increase to income tax expense.